antoinedelia/aws-spotify-cover-automation/README.md

     * Amazon API Gateway (for API exposure)
     * Amazon S3 (for hosting the static frontend and potentially temporary image storage)
     * Amazon CloudFront (for content delivery and HTTPS)
-    * AWS IAM (for secure access management)
-    * AWS Cloud Development Kit (CDK) (for defining and deploying cloud infrastructure in TypeScript/Python)
+    * AWS Cloud Development Kit (CDK) (for defining and deploying cloud infrastructure in Python)
 * **Spotify API:** Used for accessing playlist data, artist information, and updating playlist cover images.

 ## 🚀 Getting Started (For Users)